-- In terms of overall housing land supply, risks could arise if the allocated sites for whatever reason did not come forward quickly enough.
+- In terms of overall housing land supply, risks could arise if the allocated sites 5.6 for whatever reason did not come forward quickly enough.
 In this context the SHLAA identifies a number of sites that are under the threshold for allocation but which are suitable and deliverable.
 These tend to be small brownfield sites and evidence indicates that these have contributed significantly to Gedling Borough's housing supply in the past.
-For example, between 2011 and 2015, 307 homes (net) were built on small sites below 10 dwellings, some 27% of all completions over the period (out of a total of 1,134 completed homes)13.
+For example, between 2011 and 2015, 307 homes (net) were built on small sites below 10 dwellings, some 27% of all completions over the period (out of a total of 1,134 completed homes).
 In addition the SHLAA identifies other larger sites as potentially suitable should allocations not come forward quickly enough. - 5.7 As stated in section 3 above, the strategic allocations set out in the ACS are progressing and the strategic location at Gedling Colliery/Chase Farm is a strategic priority for the Council.
-However, the LPD prudently assumes that 660 homes will be built on the Gedling Colliery Site within the plan period out of the proposed 1050 homes which is therefore expected to deliver around a further 400 beyond the plan period. - In addition, the designation of safeguarded land in the Borough for longer term development needs provides a potential pool of sites that could be released subject to an early review of the LPD.
+Planning permission for the site was granted in March 2017.
+A Project Management Plan is in place and an Operational Group and Executive Board set up to drive implementation.
+The work has started on site and the latest consultation from the SHLAA 2017 indicates increased delivery rates that anticipate completion within the plan period. - 5.8 In addition, the designation of safeguarded land in the Borough for longer term development needs provides a potential pool of sites that could be released subject to an early review of the LPD.